jadu101/jadu101.github.io/content/Hackthebox📦/Windows📘/HTB-Chatterbox.md

 ---
 ![alt text](https://raw.githubusercontent.com/jadu101/jadu101.github.io/v4/Images/htb/chatterbox/Chatterbox.png)

+**Chatterbox** was more like an Easy level Windows box.
+I first gained initial foothold by exploiting AChat server with Buffer Overflow.
+For privilege escalation, user alfred had full access to most of the directories in Administrator folder which I abuse to change permission for root.txt to read.
 ## Information Gathering
 ### Rustscan

-Rustscan finds several ports open inclusing port 9255 and 9256 which is uncommon:
+Rustscan finds several ports open including port 9255 and 9256 which is uncommon:

 ```bash
 ┌──(yoon㉿kali)-[~/Documents/htb/chatterbox]